Tscheschlog/Game_Of_Life/README.md

-# This is Game Of Life - Conway
+# This is Game Of Life - John Horton Conway

   - This is a zero player game
       - The game is determined based on intial conditions